-Go to Gateway page, click on the gateway you wish to configure.
+Go to Gateway page and click on the gateway launched in Step 1.
 Click Edit.

-Scroll down to “Edit Secondary IP”, enter one or more secondary IP addresses to the gateway.
+Scroll down to “Edit Multiple IPs”, enter one or more secondary IP addresses to the gateway.
 You must enter them in a segment format.

 Example 2: 192.168.8.10-192.168.8.16